 If you are low in acetylcholine, you may find yourself craving fatty foods.

 If so, pay attention!
-Your brain is trying to tell you something.
+Your brain is urgently trying to tell you something.

 The best way to increase acetylcholine is to quit your low-fat diet and start eating healthy fats.

-According to Dr. Datis Kharrazian, author of Why Isn’t My Brain Working?, the brain literally starts to digest itself for the raw materials needed to create acetylcholine when you don’t provide it with enough dietary fat.
+Alarmingly, the brain literally starts to digest itself for the raw materials needed to create acetylcholine when you don’t provide it with enough dietary fat.
+(26)

 The precursor to acetylcholine is choline, a nutrient found mainly in high-fat dairy products, fish, meat, and poultry.

-The most common type of choline supplements do little to raise acetylcholine levels, but there are some forms of choline that do.
-(33)
+The most common type of choline supplements do little to raise acetylcholine levels, but there are a few forms of choline that do.
+(29)

 Another form of choline that increases acetylcholine is citicoline.